COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 === Overview

 The following section is split into two parts.
-The first part is a table overview of the classes, containing its name, description and functions.
+The first part is a table overview of the classes, containing their name, description and functions.
 The second part is an extensive description of what each class' functions do, and includes images to show where one can find the classes used in.

 ==== General Classes